UdiRuni/FuseLens/Install.md

 OS.
 You would need to make sure you have access to a UNIX based operating system, i.e., Linux, MacOS, FreeBSD, with a strong preference to a Linux based distribution.

-Windows OS users are can enable WSL functionality and review the following guides
+Windows OS users can enable WSL functionality and review the following guides

 [What is the Windows Subsystem for Linux?](https://learn.microsoft.com/en-us/windows/wsl/about) [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)